At Facebook I led the Design Infrastructure team. We built internal design tools that 8 hours per week per design of design time:

 Extended Sketch and Origami Studio with Auto Layout (before Figma!) using the same open source layout engine that engineering teams used in code.

-As a design manager my role was supporting a team of 7 designers, providing feedback to designers, helping them progress in their careers, coordinating with engineering and other cross functional partners, as well as helping define the vision, strategy, half plans for the team.
+As a design manager my role was supporting the team of 7 designers, working with engineering and other cross functional partners, working with other product teams to understand what they needed from our team, and defining the roadmap and strategy for the team.

 Sketch plugins

-One of the highest leverage areas for the team was adding functionality to Sketch that improved designers' workflows.
+One of the highest leverage areas for the team was adding functionality to Sketch that improved design workflows.

 UI Kit